ttafsir/eve-ng-deployment/README.md

 ansible-galaxy collection install -r ansible/collections/requirements.yaml
 ```

-**:notebook: Note:** My droplets are tagged with `eve-ng`, which is the same group targeted by the playbooks.
-The inventory plugin automatically creates a group with droplet tags, so as no other configuration is necessary.
+**:notebook: Note:** My droplets are tagged with `eve-ng`, the same group targeted by the playbooks.
+The inventory plugin automatically creates a group with droplet tags, so no additional configuration is necessary.

 ## Required Variables and configurations